 Every year 70,000 people head to Black Rock City to experience Burning Man.
 It’s a wild adventure filled with dusty sunrises and sunsets, playa hugs, and beautiful experiences.
 It’s tough to explain what happens during those dusty days in dreamland because everyone’s experience is different.

 Burning Man isn’t really a place where you can just show up and wing it.
 You need to come prepared to live in the desert for a week.
+Days can be sweltering, and nights get cold fast.
+Dust storms are common, so you don’t want to go anywhere without goggles, water, and a mask to protect your face from the playa dust.

 - What are you going to eat, and how will you cook?